APOLOWILKER/IgniteTeams/README.md

 ## Functionalities

-- Create a new task
+- Create a new Team
-- complete tasks
+- Screen Navigation
-- delete tasks
+- delete Teams

 ***Validations***
-- cannot create an empty task
-- cannot create the same task
+- it is not possible to create a team with the same name
-- You cannot create a task if you have already completed it

 ***Future Feteares***
 - New Page for tasks completeds